The objective of this tutorial is to provide an overview of LIEF’s API for parsing and manipulating formats.

 header = binary.header

-Change the entry point and the target architecture (ARCH
+To change the entry point and the target architecture (ARCH):

 header.entrypoint = 0x123